Liberal Gun Bans

-- Re-classify an unknown number of “Non-restricted” rifles and carbines plus 105,000 “Restricted” models as “Prohibited”
+- Re-classifies an unknown number of “Non-restricted” rifles and shotguns plus 105,000 “Restricted” models as “Prohibited”

 - Original goal was to seize and destroy 250,000 rifles.

 - Fast Confiscation With Victim Compensation: Offer to pay confiscation victims who surrender their guns to police by 30 April 2022.
-The Liberals plan to pay the victims, calling it a “buyback.”
+The Liberals call this “buyback.”

 The Ban List